Financial Aid

 Failure to Return

 If a student does not return from an approved leave of absence on the expected return date, the student will be considered as withdrawn from the University and a Return of Title IV Funds calculation will be processed.
-For more information, please see the section titled Return of Title IV funds on our financial aid webpage under the Consumer Information tab: https://ben.edu/financial-aid/.
+For more information, please see the section titled Return of Title IV funds on our Financial Aid FAQ webpage: https://ben.edu/financial-aid/faq/.

 Traditional Student Requirements